FreeFly0125/kvstore/README.md

 ## Run the service

+1. Install Python, and PostgreSQL

+2. Install dependencies

+   You install required modules from `requirements.txt`.

+3. Run the application

-Main commands are written in make script.
-You can run the application with command `make run`
+   With simple make script, ou can run the application with command `make run`.

+   Else, you can run `uvicorn app.main:app --host 0.0.0.0 --port 4000 --reload`